fish98/Dress/README.md

 Run dress.py and follow the insturction to buy limited products on Taobao or Tmall.

+# TODO

+For Mr.QQP Senpai

+New python codes using postman package method instead of monitoring chrome web page.

+Considering using package `get`/`request`

+Complement details would be added after Jan.17th

 # Installation

 Clone this project and run src/dress.py by your self.